How " DE " in French can TOTALLY CHANGE the meaning of a sentence + BONUS

 My sister misses me.

-For example, if I am with a group of friends and one person is absent, I can say that Veronique is missing, she is in the bathroom.
+For example, if I'm with a group of friends and one person is absent, I can say "Véronique is missing, she's in the toilet".

-Missing someone can also be used in the same way as missing something.
+To miss someone can also be used in the same way as to miss something.

-If I want to say that I wanted to shoot someone and I missed, but it's only in the case that you're going to consider someone as a target to be shot at.
+If I want to say that I wanted to shoot someone and I missed, but that's only in the case where you're going to consider someone as a target to be hit.

-This is possible in a game, for example, if you are playing dodgeball and you throw the ball at someone to eliminate them, you can say I missed Lucas.
+It's possible in a game, for example, if you're playing dodgeball and you throw the ball at someone to eliminate them, you can say I missed Lucas.

 So that means you didn't manage to shoot him.

-So, missing someone is either because someone is not there, or it's because you targeted them and missed them, you missed them.
+So if you miss someone, it's either because they're not there, or because you've targeted them and missed them.

 That's it for today.